Guy-Shaw/test-markdown/README-isbn.md

 So far, there is very little in the way of commands, or subcommands or options.

-The main() programs is just a primitive test bench.
+The main() program is just a primitive test bench.
 It just takes two arguments:
 the file name of the XML table;
 and an ISBN-13.